slushman/slushman-astro/src/pages/post/resumes-and-cover-letters.md

 ---
 layout: layout:Post
-title: "How to get a job as a web developer"
+title: "Resumes and cover letters for web developers (or anyone else)"
-pubDate: "2022-06-24"
+pubDate: "2022-07-15"
 category: ["Job"]
 heroAccount: "craftedbygc"
 heroPhotographer: "Green Chameleon"
 description: "Crafting a resume and cover letter for each position you want to apply for gets easier with tese tips."
 slug: resumes-and-cover-letters
 draft: true
+relatedPosts:
+  - web-developer-job
 ---

-Resumes and cover letters for web developers (or anyone else)
+In my [previous post](/post/web-developer-job/), I wrote about what you would need to learn to get a job as a web developer.
+In this post, let's look at two items you'll need to create: a resume and a cover letter.

 Many people think writing a resume and/or cover letter is a once-and-done task, but it’s not.
 Ideally, you should customize both for each job.
 Here are some of the practical tips I used to land my current position.